cspjst/DOSLIB/README.md

 > [!TIP]
 > *Adding the Library*
 >
-> In your main project repository (the one using BIOSLIB):
+> In your main project repository (the one using DOSLIB):
 > ```bash
 > git submodule add https://github.com/cspjst/DOSLIB.git doslib
 > ```